As a new aquarium owner, you’ll spend a lot of time researching and investigating which fish and how many fish per gallon will be ideal for your tank.

 The wider tank has relatively more surface area than the tall and thin tank, Although they hold the same amount of water.
 You can calculate the surface area to determine how many fish you can stock safely.
 You arrive at that number by multiplying the width of its tank and length, which is equal to its surface area (width x length = surface area).

 For example, if a 10-inch wide tank is 12 inches long, the total would be 120 square inches.
-The rule is, stocking one-inch fish in every 12 square inches.
+The rule is, to stock one-inch fish in every 12 square inches.
 If you’re using this rule, you’ll end up stocking 10 one-inch size fish, or the total length of the fish not exceeding 10 inches.

 Although the surface area rule considers different shapes of the fish tank, it does not consider the shape and size of the fish.
 It’s important to remember that the size of fish varies greatly from one type of species to another, and some are much more physically imposing than others.